danchoi/vmail/README.markdown

 by moving the cursor line to it and pressing ENTER.
 This will split the screen and show the message content in the bottom pane.

-To full-screen the message, press SPACE when the cursor is the message window.
+To full-screen the message, press SPACE when the cursor is in the message window.
 To go back to the split view, press ENTER.

 You can full-screen the list window by pressing SPACE while the cursor is in it.